dojot/dojot/connector/mqtt/vernemq/broker/src/dojot_disconnect_plugin/readme.md

 __NOTE THAT__ if you are not running a local VerneMQ instance, you should send the image to the machine that is running or use some kind of Docker Registry (e.g. DockerHub).

-Enter in the VerneMQ instance you are running and then enable the plugin:
+After initializing this newly-made VerneMQ image, enter in its and enable the plugin:

 ```shell
 vmq-admin plugin enable --name dojot_disconnect_plugin --path <PathToYourPlugin>/dojot_disconnect_plugin/_build/default